Speed Racer: The Videogame: Soundtrack

 The original musical soundtrack of the Speed Racer video game was composed by Winifred Phillips and produced by Winnie Waldron.
 It has received positive reviews.
 Reviewer Sam Bishop of IGN wrote, "The music in the game happily bounces back and forth from vaguely tribal, ambient tracks to more driving, aggressive sounding electronica loops."

 Reception

 The DS version received "generally favorable reviews", while the PlayStation 2 and Wii versions received "average" reviews, according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of one five, one seven, and two sixes for the DS version.
-Similar to the film, the game has also garnered many positive reviews from fans over time, though more obscure.